BD cartoonist granted bail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Dhaka: A prominent Bangladeshi cartoonist was granted bail on Wednesday, as several hundred people staged more protests over the death of a fellow government critic also arrested under the country’s harsh internet laws.
-Ahmed Kabir Kishore, 42, was detained in May after he drew cartoons mocking a powerful businessman close to the government and has since developed major health problems, activists said.
+Ag AFP DHAKA: A prominent Bangladeshi cartoonist was granted bail on Wednesday, as several hundred people staged more protests over the death of a fellow government critic also arrested under the country’s harsh internet laws.
+Ahmed Kabir Kishore, 42, was detained in May after he drew cartoons mocking a powerful businessman close to the government and has since developed major health problems, activists said.—AFP